 Julia Adams, Head of College

 Julia Adams, Head of College, is professor of Sociology and International and Area Studies.
 She teaches and does research in politics and state development; social theory and knowledge, and early modern European empire.
 Her book The Familial State: Ruling Families and Merchant Capitalism in Early Modern Europe won the Gaddis Smith Book Prize.
-She also writes on new forms of knowledge — e.g. on how Wikipedia represents the sciences, humanities and social sciences.
+She also writes on new forms of knowledge — e.g. on how Wikipedia and other crowd-sourced platforms represent the sciences, humanities and social sciences.

-Adams came to Yale in 2004 after having begun her teaching career at the University of Michigan.
-Her academic webpage can be found here: http://sociology.yale.edu/people/julia-adams At Yale she has chaired the Sociology department and directed the Division of the Social Sciences.
-She has also served as Deputy Provost for Social Sciences and Faculty Development and Diversity.
+She came to Yale in 2004 after having taught at the University of Michigan, and her academic webpage can be found here: http://sociology.yale.edu/people/julia-adams At Yale she has chaired the Sociology department; directed the Division of the Social Sciences, and served as Deputy Provost for Social Sciences and Faculty Development and Diversity.

 Julia Adams is married to Hans van Dijk, and between them they have four children: Lydia, Cassidy, Sebastian and Andrew.
-Andrew, the youngest, will be a freshman at Bates College this fall.
-Julia and Hans’ first grandchild, Emmett, arrived in spring 2016.
+Andrew, the youngest, is a sophomore at Bates College.
+Julia and Hans have two grandchildren, Emmett and August Russell, whom they try to visit in New Zealand as much as they can!

 Hans van Dijk, Associate Head of College